staff

 Christie E. Kelley, Executive Director

 Ms. Kelley is a member of the Florida Bar and is an active community volunteer.
-She earned a B.A. in Business Administration (summa cum laude) from the University of Florida and a Juris Doctor from the University of Florida Levin College of Law (cum laude).
+She earned a B.A. in Business Administration (summa cum laude) from the University of Florida and a J.D. from the University of Florida Levin College of Law (cum laude).

 Rhonda Giger, General Counsel